 Moreover, Perth enjoys great temperatures throughout the year.
 Even in winter the thermometer will barely drop under 10°C, making the city perfect for those who love to go to the beach.
 Hillarys Boat Harbour and Rottnest Island are the best destinations for sea lovers.

-Au Pair Australia - Information for Host Families
+Au Pair in Australia: Information for Host Families

 Read More »

-Au Pair in Australia: visa requirements for participants
+Au Pair in Australia: visa requirements for the participants

 Read More »